 Please note that Google Photos is not open for students under age 13.
 Teachers, however, do have access to the app.
 One solution is to have authorized student editors use the teacher's computer (without knowing the password) to organize the yearbook photos.
-The albums are then linked to the yearbook spreadsheet so that the remaining students can access them.
-Learn more about yearbook organization here.
+As discussed on Sharing Photos page, the albums are then linked to the yearbook Google Sheets Table of Contents so that the remaining students can access them.

 Use Light to make the image lighter or darker.
 This option includes exposure, contrast, highlights, shadows, whites, blacks and vignette.
 With Color, change the photo's saturation, warmth, tint, skin tone and deep blue.
 Pop sharpens the image.